Palliative Care PhD - 2020 Entry

-The Division of Health Research is home to the International Observatory on End of Life Care and to a number of staff who are internationally recognised experts in this field of study.
+The Division of Health Research is home to the International Observatory on End of Life Care and a number of staff who are internationally recognised experts in this field of study.
 The PhD in Palliative Care is your chance to work with world-leading academics on the production of a thesis that makes an original contribution to knowledge development within your area of professional practice.

-Combining innovative distance learning and an annual academy held at the University, the programme will help you to gain an understanding of the development of end of life services and movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.
+Combining innovative distance learning and an annual academy held at the University, the programme will help you to gain an understanding of the development of end of life services; movements in different settings and cultures around the world; the models of care that have been adopted; and the issues involved in assessing the impact of these – individually, socially and societally.

 Combining innovative distance learning and an annual academy held at the University, this part-time, flexible doctorate runs over four (minimum) to five years.
 The programme begins with a compulsory five-day induction academy at the University.
 Each of the subsequent academic years start with a compulsory three-day academy, while the rest of the course is delivered via e-learning.
 Attendance at the annual academies is compulsory until you are confirmed on the PhD programme.